-Three trainee dinner ladies from schools in West Lothian were given the opportunity to experience top-class culinary training in the famous kitchens of The Balmoral Hotel.
+Three trainee dinner ladies from schools in West Lothian recently experienced top-class culinary training in the famous kitchens of The Balmoral Hotel.
 Yvonne Clark, Debbie Van Hussen and Pamela Neill each spent the day with The Balmoral's Executive Chef, Jeff Bland, who gave them an insight into a different aspect of the catering industry and tips on preparing the hotel's five-star dishes.

-A catering partnership was formed between Derek O'Neill, West Lothian's Catering Manager; Gary Quinn, the Restaurant Director at Number One (the hotel's Michelin-starred restaurant); and The Balmoral's Executive Chef, Jeff Bland.
-Speaking about the opportunity, Mr O'Neill stated: "This was a fantastic opportunity for our catering staff who have never experienced an environment such as The Balmoral... there is an obvious difference between the school kitchens and those at The Balmoral but we felt that our catering staff would learn a great deal from this experience".
+Speaking about the opportunity, Mr O'Neill stated: "This was a fantastic opportunity for our catering staff who have never experienced an environment such as The Balmoral... there is an obvious difference between the school kitchens and those at The Balmoral, but we felt that our catering staff would learn a great deal from this experience".

 Chef Bland was very supportive of the idea and said: "At The Balmoral, we're passionate about championing Scottish food and drink and serving it in new and innovative ways, so we were delighted with the chance to open our kitchen and share our knowledge with Yvonne, Debbie and Pamela... we're also passionate about fostering local talent so our chefs were keen to spend time sharing best practice and techniques with them on a one-to-one basis in the hope that they can take some new ideas back to their own kitchens".

-Overall, the experience was an enjoyable success for everyone involved, and bosses at The Balmoral have now also extended an invitation to dinner ladies in Edinburgh schools.
+Overall, the experience was enjoyable for everyone involved, and bosses at The Balmoral have extended an invitation to dinner ladies in Edinburgh schools.